Octopus Deploy on AWS

 On april 1, 2026 the following corrections were applied based on technical review:

 • Section 6 diagram: Calamari processes were incorrectly shown inside the Dev and Prod account VPCs.
-Corrected to show them inside the Octopus pod in the Tooling account, since Calamari runs as a subprocess of Octopus Server and makes remote API calls to target accounts via STS-assumed credentials.
+Corrected to show them inside the Octopus pod in the Dev account (where Octopus runs), since Calamari runs as a subprocess of Octopus Server and makes remote API calls to target accounts via STS-assumed credentials.

 • Section 7 "EC2 instance" label: Added clarification that the "Execute using the AWS service role for an EC2 instance" option in Octopus UI is misleadingly named -- it actually means "use the SDK default credential chain" and works for IRSA, Pod Identity, and ECS Task Roles, not just EC2.